ucfacmw/ucfacmw.org/content/authors/steven-hudson/_index.md

 - name: University of Central Florida

 # Short bio (displayed in user profile at end of posts)
-bio:
+bio: Hi!
+I'm Steven, the Web Development Director for ACM and ACM-W.

 # Add more/change interests if you'd like
 interests:
-- Piano
-- Audio Engineering
-- Jiu Jitsu
+- Web and Mobile Dev.
-- Video Games
+- Quantum Computing

 # Replace with proper information
 education:
   courses:
-  - course: B.S. in Computer Science
+  - course: BS in Computer Engineering
     institution: University of Central Florida
     year: 2021
   - course: Minor in Mathematics